target/goalert/docs/switchover.md

 # Quick Switchover Guide for GoAlert

 This guide provides a quick and easy-to-follow set of steps for performing a database switchover in GoAlert.
-For a detailed understanding, see the [README in the swo package](../swo/README.md).
+For a detailed understanding, see the [`swo` package README](../swo/README.md).

 ## Steps to Perform Switchover